telerik/winforms-docs/gridview/rows/new-row.md

 {{endregion}}

 The rest of the values available to the __NewRowEnterKeyMode__ property are:

-* __EnterMovesToLastAddedRow__: When the
-              end-user press the Enter key, the new row is committed and becomes are regular data row.
+* __EnterMovesToLastAddedRow__: When the end-user press the Enter key, the new row is committed and becomes are regular data row.
 After that RadGridView sets it as CurrentRow.

-* __EnterMovesToNextCell__:
-              When the end-user presses the Enter key, the next cell in the new row receives the focus and becomes the currently edited cell.
+* __EnterMovesToNextCell__: When the end-user presses the Enter key, the next cell in the new row receives the focus and becomes the currently edited cell.
 If the end-user is at the last cell of the new row and he\she presses the Enter key, the new row is committed and RadGridView exits its edit mode.

 * __None__: If RadGridView has an opened editor in the new row and the end-user presses the Enter key, the value that is in the editor is saved in the respective cell in the new row and RadGridView exists its edit mode.
 The current cell is not changed in this situation.

 ## User events

-RadGridView exposes several end-user events two of which you will find useful in the context of the
-          new row: __UserAddingRow__ and __UserAddedRow__.
+RadGridView exposes several end-user events two of which you will find useful in the context of the new row: __UserAddingRow__ and __UserAddedRow__.
 These events are fired when the user commits the new row (by pressing the Enter key or by clicking somewhere in the grid).
 As the name of the UserAddingRow implies, it allows for preventing the new row from being committed as a data row.
 This may be useful in case some of the data entered by the end-user is invalid according to some custom requirements.

 In the examples below we will demonstrate what you can do by using the UserAddingRow and UserAddedRow events.

-__UserAddingRow__
-          Let's say that the Address column should allow no more than 30 characters per cell.
+__UserAddingRow__ Let's say that the Address column should allow no more than 30 characters per cell.
 If the end-user types 40 characters in the Address cell of the new row and tries to commit this row, he will get a warning message box that the length of his input exceeds the allowed one, and the new row will not be committed.
 This can be achieved with the following code snippet:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\Rows\NewRow.cs region=userAddingRow}}
 {{source=..\SamplesVB\GridView\Rows\NewRow.vb region=userAddingRow}}